nopnop2002/Arduino-STM32-CAN/stm32f103/README.md

 If you want to use a Serial object, you need to use a USB-UART conversion module.
 Note:
 For STM32F405/407, BxCan and Virtual COM port can be used at the same time.
-I don't know why F103 can't use both at the same time.
+The reason the F103 chip cannot use BxCan and Virtual COM port at the same time is because they share memory buffers.

 # Serial Output
 The output destination of Serial.print differs depending on the Board Part Number.